 There are currently 12 District Offices located throughout the county.
 Click here to find your district office.

 How do I obtain information regarding a concealed weapons permit?

-You may request an information packet from the Florida Secretary of State Office (850) 488-3680 or pick up a packet at the Marion County Sheriff’s Office at 692 NW 30th Avenue.
+Visit the Marion County Tax Collector's Office's website for more information here or pick up a information packet at the Marion County Sheriff’s Office Central Operations Center at 692 NW 30th Avenue.

 How do I obtain crime statistics for Marion County or the area where I live?

 Crime statistics may be obtained by contacting your local MCSO district office.
 Certain statistics are readily available, while others require a search of the computer database.
 In either case, these are provided at no charge.
 Click here to find your district office.

 Who do I contact if I have questions concerning warrants?

 Contact the Warrants Division at (352)369-6746.
 If you are trying to search for active warrants, visit warrants search.

 When I call 911 from my cell phone, does the dispatcher know where I am?